johnlee1/hana-api/README.md

 1. Run `npm run build (version_number)`
 2. Create a new revision of task definition in aws ecs management console.
 3. Update cluster service in aws ecs management console.

+## gotchas
+* this is dumb but emptry string is not considered a valid string by hapi's joi